walker/Cityworks-JavaScript-API-Training-Live/README.md

 # Cityworks-JavaScript-API-Training-Live
 Current Cityworks API training samples for the JavaScript SDK.
+This project uses the Cityworks 15.4 SDK for JavaScript.

 ## Folder Explanations
 The **apiexample-complete** folder contains a stand alone web app that is built using the JavaScript SDK.
 This app is complete and ready to turn into a Cityworks Plugin.
 This folder should be used as either reference while working on a duplicate of **apiexample-start** or to create a duplicate to make a plugin.